scallensc/aptrack/README.md

     |502|Bad gateway|The server you contacted was acting as a gateway or proxy and received an invalid response from an upstream server.|
     |503|Service unavailable|The server is unavailable due to maintenance, overload or an error state of some kind.|

-  - Use loop to check if variable is returned as invalid, in order to ask user to enter a valid number or exit program

-    - test against fail conditions, display relevant error message and break if response other than 200 received
+  - Check if request returned OK

-  - If valid, return most recent tracking update and quit program
+  - If valid, return most recent tracking update